-This addresses national priorities and objectives for Kenya's choice for an optimum nuclear fuel cycle.
+This policy and strategy is to address national priorities and objectives for Kenya's choice for an optimum nuclear fuel cycle.
 It also is to address the potential long-term strategies for a sustainable front-end and back-end solution.
 This will entail views from all relevant stakeholder inputs from different industrial sectors of the country.
 At this point, it should be noted that, due to the risk of proliferation, uranium enrichment and reprocessing constitute a technical as well as a political problem (KNEB, 2017).